Corymbia rhodops

-Corymbia rhodops, commonly known as the red-throated bloodwood, is a species of tree that is endemic to Queensland.
+Corymbia rhodops, commonly known as red-throated bloodwood, is a species of tree that is endemic to Queensland.
 It has rough, tessellated bark on the trunk and larger branches, lance-shaped adult leaves, flower buds in groups of seven, creamy white flowers with a red centre, and urn-shaped to barrel-shaped fruit.

 Description

 Corymbia rhodops is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has red-brown to grey-brown tessellated bark on the trunk and larger branches.
 Branches thinner than about 20-50 mm are smooth-barked.
 Young plants and coppice regrowth have leaves that are glossy green above, paler below, elliptical to lance-shaped, 55-120 mm long and 15-30 mm wide.
 Adult leaves are arranged alternately, glossy green but paler on the lower surface, lance-shaped, 80-152 mm long and 8-25 mm wide, tapering to a petiole 8-25 mm long.
 The flowers are borne on the ends of branchlets on a branched peduncle 4-25 mm long, each branch of the peduncle with seven buds on pedicels 10-20 mm long.
 Mature buds are pear-shaped to oval, 8-15 mm long and 4-7 mm wide with a conical to rounded operculum with a small point in the centre.
 Flowering occurs from December to February and the flowers have creamy white stamens with a red centre.
 The fruit is a woody urn-shaped to barrel-shaped capsule 17-28 mm long and 12-20 mm wide with the valves enclosed in the fruit.